Coencidental/My-Terminal-Application/README.md

 ### Increased Output Size and Difficulty Configuration

-In addition to color, user ease of text interpretation was my second focus.
+In addition to color, user ease of text interpretation was my second priority.
 I implemented a gem to convert key text to ASCII art (see [Artii]([https://github.com/miketierney/artii](https://github.com/miketierney/artii))) so that it would be both more aesthetically pleasing, and also more discernible to any user trying to interpret it.

+In conjunction with this, the time interval the user is allocated (depending on the difficulty chosen) is an important feature in providing an enjoyable yet challenging experience for any user.
+This design was implemented primarily to provide a challenge to the user, but it is also contrarily useful in ensuring the game is playable and legible to all types of potential players.